tthoma24/swc-section1-materials/git.md

 #### Notes:
 - Version control – keeps track of changes and allows for greater control over them
 - Manages collaboration and change conflicts
+- Microsoft Office's track changes, or Google Docs, all have some rudimentary version control

 ## Setting Up Git